defn-podcast/show-notes/invited-guests.md

   something mean just to keep us humble. 😇👿
 - Who do you think has the better Emacs config, Vijay or Josh?
 Can we all agree that Ray only uses Cursive because he's afraid of the raw power of Emacs? 😱
+- Ask yourself any question you want and then answer it as well! 🤓